wight-airmash/ab-protocol/README.md

 ## Installation

+There are two versions: vanilla and the latest.
+Vanilla version is a full-featured version with no changes or additions.
+The latest version is an extended version of the protocol, it is still compatible with the known clients of the game, but contains additions.

+`npm install wight-airmash/ab-protocol#vanilla` to install stable vanilla version.
 `npm install wight-airmash/ab-protocol#master` to install the latest stable or specify the version from tags.

 ## How to update or add packet schemas